Campus Fire Safety Information

 Campus Residential Fire Safety education is an ongoing responsibility of Student Life Division, Campus Safety and Emergency Programs.
 As part of the educational process a residential hall fire safety guide is provided to resident directors, resident assistants and residents and is posted in every residential hall.
 The Pacific Lutheran University community is invited to attend training in fire safety and fire extinguisher education annually in the Spring of each year.

 Pacific Lutheran University publishes as part of the Clery Compliance and Fire Safety Report, annual statistics for the most recent complete calendar year pertaining to on-campus student housing only.
 These statistics include: residential hall name, maximum number residents, monitoring, sprinkler equipped, smoke alarmed, fire extinguisher and/or fire hose provided, number of drills per year, location, total number of fires in each building, date, time, cause of the fire, number of injuries requiring treatment at a medical facility, number of deaths related to a fire, value of the property damage caused by the fire, and a unique case number.
-An annual on-campus student housing facility fire statistics report is completed and available here for review: 2009, 2010, 2011, 2012, 2013, and 2014 Fire Statistics.
+An annual on-campus student housing facility fire statistics report is completed and available here for review: 2022 Campus Fire Safety Right to Know – Annual Statistics

 A First Hand Look